edgexfoundry/device-sdk-c/docs/deviceprofiles.md

 -------------------------------

-When the SDK invokes the get or set handler method, parts of the device profile which pertain to the request are passed in the edgex_device_commandrequest structure.
+When the SDK invokes the get or set handler method, parts of the device profile which pertain to the request are passed in the devsdk_commandrequest structure.
 This consists of the name, attributes and type of the deviceResource which is being queried or set.